-The Church and N.E.C. recognize that many children and young people today are the victims of neglect, physical, sexual and emotional abuse.
-Accordingly, The Church and N.E.C. have adopted the policy contained in this document, entitled "A Policy on the Protection of Children and The Appointment of Children's Workers" (hereafter "the policy").
+The Church and the Bethel Board of Bishops recognize that many children and young people today are the victims of neglect, physical, sexual, and emotional abuse.
+Accordingly, The Church and the Bethel Board of Bishops have adopted the policy contained in this document, entitled "A Policy on the Protection of Children and The Appointment of Children's Workers" (hereafter "the policy").
 The policy sets out agreed guidelines relating to the following areas: